The Detection Problem

 So there are 23 otters?

-Well.
 Maybe.
-But I almost certainly did not see every otter that was there.
-Some were in burrows.
-Some were around the bend.
-Some saw me coming and hid (otters are, frankly, suspicious animals).
+But I wouldn’t bet a £100 that I saw every single otter that was there.
+Some might’ve been in burrows.
+Some were maybe around the bend in the river.
+Some maybe saw me coming and hid.
 The 23 I counted is not the true population size.
 It is the true population size multiplied by my probability of detecting any given otter.

 \[\text{Count} = N \times p\]

 where \(N\) is the true number of otters and \(p\) is my detection probability.
-If \(p = 1\), my count equals the true population.
-If \(p < 1\), and it is always less than 1, my count is an underestimate.
+If \(p = 1\) (i.e. I have 100% chance of seeing each otter), my count equals the true population.
+If \(p < 1\), and it is almost always less than 1, my count is an underestimate.
 How badly it underestimates depends entirely on how low \(p\) is.

-This is imperfect detection, and it is not a quirk or an edge case.
-It is the default condition of every wildlife survey ever conducted.
+This is imperfect detection.
+This is the default condition of almost every single wildlife survey ever conducted.
 If you have ever counted animals in the field and assumed that count represented the true number present, you were almost certainly wrong.

 If you catch some animals, mark them, release them, and then go back and catch animals again, the proportion of marked animals in your second sample tells you something about how many unmarked ones you missed.

-This is the Lincoln-Petersen estimator, and we will work through it properly on the next page.
-For now, the key idea is that recaptures give us leverage on detection probability, which is what allows us to estimate true population size rather than just report a count and hope for the best.
+That’s the Lincoln-Petersen estimator, and we’ll work through it properly on the next page.
+For now, the main idea is that recaptures allow us to figure out detection probability, which is what allows us to estimate true population size rather than just report a count and hope for the best.

 The second problem: individuals can die

-Individual animals are not permanent fixtures.
-They move.
-They disperse.
-And, crucially, they die.
+Individual animals are not immortal and static.
+They move, disperse, and/or they die.

-This matters enormously because it creates a new version of the detection problem.
+This matters a lot because it creates a new version of the detection problem.

 Imagine I tag 50 fish in June.
 In August I go back and sample again.
 I catch 30 fish, of which 12 have tags.
-Fine.
-But what about the 38 tagged fish I did not recapture?
-There are two possible explanations:
+Fine - same as before with the otters.
+But now I want you to think about the 38 tagged fish I did not recapture.
+Those “non-recaptures” have two possible explanations:

 1. They are still alive, I just did not catch them.
-My detection probability is less than 1, so this is entirely plausible.
+My detection probability is (almost always) less than 100%, so that’s entirely plausible.
+(This is what we assumed above with the otters)

 2. They are dead.

-A non-recapture has two possible meanings: missed, or gone.
-And here’s the crap part of that: both explanations predict exactly the same observation in your data.
-A zero.
-Nothing.
-Silence.
-In both cases you do not see the fish.
+A non-recapture has two possible meanings: missed, or dead.
+The crap part of that: both explanations predict exactly the same observation in your data - a zero.
+In both cases you don’t see the fish but the biological distinction between missed and dead is obviously important…

 If you cannot separate these two explanations, you cannot estimate either detection probability or survival probability reliably.
 They are completely tangled up in each other.